No items found.

 Patient journey mapping: Steps, examples & best practices

 The healthcare industry has fallen behind others when it comes to designing experiences that feel clear, personalized, and convenient.
-Patients book flights, shop online, or even order coffee with seamless digital tools, then face a fragmented maze when navigating their care.
-Expectations have shifted, but the way most organizations approach patient journey mapping hasn’t kept pace.
+Patients book flights, shop online, or order coffee with seamless digital tools, then face a fragmented maze when navigating their care.
+Expectations have shifted, but the way most organizations approach patient journey mapping hasn't kept pace.

 With that said, let's explore the practical side of patient journey mapping: the key steps to build a map that actually works, examples from healthcare organizations that are getting it right, and best practices to ensure your efforts don't stop at the whiteboard.

-You’ll also see how continuous feedback and frontline action, powered by tools like AskNicely, can turn static maps into living systems that drive measurable improvements.
+You'll also see how continuous feedback and employee activation β€” powered by tools like AskNicely β€” can turn static maps into living systems that drive measurable improvements.

 What is patient journey mapping?

-At its core, patient journey mapping is a structured way to visualize every step a patient takes when engaging with a healthcare organization, from the moment they search for a provider to their post-treatment follow-up.
-Unlike an internal process diagram, which focuses on what staff do behind the scenes, a journey map centers on the patient’s lived experience: their actions, emotions, expectations, and frustrations.
-The goal is clarity, making the invisible visible so teams can see care as patients actually experience it.
+At its core, patient journey mapping is a structured way to visualize every step a patient takes when engaging with a healthcare organization β€” from the moment they search for a provider to their post-treatment follow-up.
+Unlike an internal process diagram, which focuses on what staff do behind the scenes, a journey map centers on the patient's lived experience: their actions, emotions, expectations, and frustrations.
+The goal is clarity β€” making the invisible visible so teams can see care as patients actually experience it.

 Originally, journey mapping was used in industries like retail and technology to design better customer experiences.
 In healthcare, however, the practice has evolved into something far more significant: a dynamic operating model.
 A patient journey map is no longer just a design tool; it becomes a framework for coordinating care, aligning teams, and measuring the impact of improvements across touchpoints.

-A complete journey map outlines these stages and captures critical details, like the anxiety a patient feels while waiting for test results or the relief of clear discharge instructions.
-By layering these emotional moments alongside operational steps, the map highlights the “moments that matter” most in building trust.
+Consider a typical patient journey for someone scheduling elective surgery.
+It begins with online research and appointment booking, moves through pre-admission instructions and check-in, includes the surgery itself and the recovery process, and extends into follow-up visits, billing, and ongoing communication.
+A complete journey map outlines these stages and captures critical details β€” like the anxiety a patient feels while waiting for test results, or the relief of receiving clear discharge instructions.
+By layering these emotional moments alongside operational steps, the map highlights the "moments that matter" most in building trust.

-This patient-centered perspective is what differentiates journey mapping from standard process flows.
+This patient-centric perspective is what differentiates journey mapping from standard process flows.
 It pushes organizations to ask: What does the patient value here?
 Where do we create confidence, and where do we introduce confusion or risk?
 Answering these questions uncovers opportunities to improve both experience and outcomes.

-Importantly, patient journey mapping is distinct from customer journey mapping in other industries.
+Importantly, patient journey mapping is also distinct from customer journey mapping in other industries.
 Healthcare journeys are shaped not just by convenience and service quality, but by complex emotions, strict regulatory requirements, and the involvement of multiple stakeholders, including patients, caregivers, clinicians, and insurers.
 The stakes are higher, and the impact of getting it right extends well beyond satisfaction into measurable health outcomes.

 Why patient journey mapping matters in healthcare